mermaidpurse/wrapsher/docs/wrapsher.md

 ##### `pair`

-A pair is a couple, or a single association between a key and a value.
+A pair is a couple (i.e., a 2-tuple), or a single association between a key and a value.
 The key and value can be of any type.
-It is written literally as
+It is written literally as <code>_key_: _value_</code>.
-<code>_key_: _value_</code>.

 - `pair new(type/pair)`
 - `any key(pair p)`